Installing Orca in your boat

-Press and drag to pan the chart.
+Drag to pan the chart

 Pin a location

-The location coordinates.
+The coordinates of the location

-The distance and bearing from your current position in a straight line.
+The distance and bearing from your current position

 There are several actions you can take in that menu

-Press Navigate to enter routing mode and calculate a route to that location.
+Press Navigate to enter routing mode and calculate a route to that location

 These are the elements available to you for tailoring the map:

 Navigation aim line distance - If the aim line is enabled, you may select between showing a Fixed aim line or a Dynamic aim line.
-If you choose Dynamic, you may choose between 10 mins or 30 mins ahead for a more conservative approach.
+If you choose Dynamic, you may choose between 10 mins or 30 mins

 Delete breadcrumbs - Press there to delete your breadcrumbs.